Celerium-Ce/Recruitment-CTF-sol/Web/JWT.md

 Putting together we get `ewogICJ0eXAiOiAiSldUIiwKICAiYWxnIjogIm5vbmUiCn0.ewogICJ1c2VyX2lkIjogMAp9`

-Inputting this and we see that it works it also shows a warnign message `Warning: Undefined array key 2 in /var/www/html/index.php on line 28`  most probably due to it not verifying signature
+Inputting this and we see that it works it also shows a warning message `Warning: Undefined array key 2 in /var/www/html/index.php on line 28`  most probably due to it not verifying signature

 ![JWTSTOLENCOOKIE](https://github.com/Celerium-Ce/Recruitment-CTF-sol/blob/main/Web/Imgs/JWT%20cracked.png)